abhishekyadav-fs/golpo-gram/SUPABASE_SETUP.md

 CREATE POLICY "Public profiles are viewable by everyone" ON profiles FOR SELECT
   USING (true);

+CREATE POLICY "Users can insert own profile on signup" ON profiles FOR INSERT
+  WITH CHECK (auth.uid() = id);

 CREATE POLICY "Users can update own profile"
   ON profiles FOR UPDATE